aprar-jalal/ChattingUsingFirebaseAndReact-vite/README.md

 }
 ```

-The `members` array contains the IDs of both users participating in the conversation.
+The `members` array contains the two participants.

 ---